 Developing drug products, including conducting preclinical studies and clinical trials, is a very time-consuming, expensive and uncertain process that takes years to complete.
-We expect our expenses to increase in connection with our ongoing activities, particularly as we initiate and conduct clinical trials of, and seek marketing approval for, ATRN-119 and our other product candidates.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct clinical trials of, and seek marketing approval for our product candidates.

 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to drug sales, marketing, manufacturing and distribution to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of any collaborator that we may have at such time for any such product candidate.
 Furthermore, since the completion of our IPO, we have incurred and expect to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
-The ongoing COVID-19 pandemic both in the United States and globally continues to cause uncertainty and volatility in financial markets which in turn may make raising additional funds even more difficult or impossible for us.
+The recent uncertainty and volatility in financial markets which in turn may make raising additional funds even more difficult or impossible for us.
 If we are unable to raise capital when needed or on attractive terms, we may be forced to delay, reduce and/or eliminate our research and drug development programs or future commercialization efforts.

-We believe that our existing cash and cash equivalents as of September 30, 2022 will enable us to fund our operating expenses and capital expenditure requirements through the end of 2023.
+We believe that our existing cash and cash equivalents as of June 30, 2023 will enable us to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2024.
 Our estimate as to how long we expect our existing cash and cash equivalents to be able to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Further, changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
 Our future capital requirements will depend on many factors, including:

-- the scope, progress, results and costs of our current and future clinical trials of ATRN-119 and our other product candidates for our current and future targeted indications; - the scope, progress, results and costs of drug discovery, preclinical research and clinical trials for ATRN-119 and our other product candidates; - the number of future product candidates that we pursue and their development requirements; - the costs, timing and outcome of regulatory review of our product candidates; the extent to which we acquire or invest in businesses, products and technologies, including entering into or - maintaining licensing or collaboration arrangements for product candidates on favorable terms, although we currently have no commitments or agreements to complete any such transactions; the costs and timing of future commercialization activities, including drug sales, marketing, manufacturing and - distribution, for any of our product candidates for which we receive marketing approval, to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of any collaborator that we may have at such - the amount of revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, maintaining, defending and enforcing our intellectual property rights and defending intellectual property-related claims; - our headcount growth and associated costs as we expand our business operations and our research and development activities; and - the costs of operating as a public company.
+- the scope, progress, results and costs of our current and future clinical trials of ATRN-119 and our other product candidates for our current targeted indications; - the scope, progress, results and costs of drug discovery, preclinical research and clinical trials for ATRN-119 and our other product candidates: - the number of future product candidates that we pursue and their development requirements; - the costs, timing and outcome of regulatory review of our product candidates; - the extent to which we acquire or invest in businesses, products and technologies, including entering into or maintaining licensing or collaboration arrangements for product candidates on favorable terms, although we currently have no commitments or agreements to complete any such transactions; - the costs and timing of future commercialization activities, including drug sales, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval, to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of any collaborator that we may have at such time: - the amount of revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, maintaining, defending and enforcing our intellectual property rights and defending intellectual property-related claims; - our headcount growth and associated costs as we expand our business operations and our research and development activities; and - the costs of operating as a public company.